zhekovdobri/zhekovdobri/README.md

 ![Design and Development](https://github.com/zhekovdobri/zhekovdobri/blob/76c06a6ab2ca415e4237b6a41538ce5be077daf8/New_Logo1.png)

 # Dobri Zhekov
 Hi.
-I'm Dobri Zhekov.
-I am an educated Full Stack (Front-End/Back End) Web Developer with 189 credits, which is equivalent to a bachelor's degree based on the Norwegian education system.
+My name is Dobri Z. Jensen I am an educated Full Stack (Front-End/Back End) Web Developer with 189 credits, which is equivalent to a bachelor's degree based on the Norwegian education system.
 My final exam is passed with a grade of 6, which is the maximum score a student can get in some European countries such as Norway, Switzerland, Poland, Bulgaria.

 The last 12 years I have lived and worked in Norway.
 In 2006 I graduated with a Bachelor's of Marketing and Management from International College Albena (VUM) Bulgaria.
 *"The Higher School International College – Albena (ICA) was established in September 1992 under a joint Bulgarian – Dutch PSO project for cooperation of the Dutch government with Central and Eastern European countries.*